mckinziebrandon/DeepChatModels/README.md

     bot.train(encoder_sentences, decoder_sentences, steps_per_ckpt=FLAGS.steps_per_ckpt)
 ```

 * Explore how [personalities of chatbots](https://arxiv.org/pdf/1603.06155.pdf) change when trained on different datasets, and methods for improving speaker consistency.
 * Add support for "teacher mode": an interactive chat session where the user can tell the bot how well they're doing, and suggest better responses that the bot can learn from.

-At present, the following have been (more or less) completed:

-* Models:
-    * Rewrite conversation model with faster embedding technique and new TF support for dynamic unrolling.
-    * Implement an attention-based embedding sequence-to-sequence model with the help of the tensorflow.contrib libraries.
-    * Implement a simpler embedding sequence-to-sequence from "scratch" (minimal use of contrib).
-* Datasets:
-    * **WMT'15** : English-to-French translation.
-    * **Ubuntu Dialogue Corpus**: Reformatted as single-turn to single-response pairs.
-    * **Cornell Movie-Dialogs**: Recently (March 5) incorporated [this preprocessed](https://github.com/suriyadeepan/datasets/tree/master/seq2seq/cornell_movie_corpus) version of the Cornell corpus.
-I'll be processing and reformatting it further.

 ## Faster Embedding, Encoding, and Chatting